|Professor Tom Marley

 These UNL students are the recipients of the MCTP graduate traineeships.
 Click here for more information on these traineeships.

-These participants will be selected based on the applicants' qualifications and potential to benefit from the program.
-In particular, preference will be given to applicants whose research interests lie in the research areas of one or more UNL faculty members.
-Candidates for the early-career faculty position must:
+These participants were selected based on the applicants' qualifications and potential to benefit from the program.
+In particular, preference was given to applicants whose research interests lie in the research areas of one or more UNL faculty members.
+Candidates for the early career faculty position had to:

 - be U.S. citizens, nationals or permanent residents;

 - have earned a doctoral degree;

 - be employed in a tenure-track (or equivalent) position as an assistant professor (or equivalent title) in a non-doctoral-granting mathematics department at an institution in the U.S., its territories, possessions or the Commonwealth of Puerto Rico;